silviamaggi/silviamaggi/README.md

 # Hi, I'm Silvia 👋

-A web designer and developer focused on _usability, accessibility and information architecture_.

 An expert in HTML, CSS and designing with web standards since 2004, I make websites using Jekyll and WordPress.
 Curator of the inspiration series _Design, Digested_.
 Photography is my life-long passion.

 For nine years I lived in the UK, where I co-founded the web agency UI Farm and worked for clients spanning several industries, such as banking, retail and energy.